Visigothic Symposia (VgS) is a series of online symposia eliciting the latest and most innovative research in Visigothic studies.

 Directors of the Visigothic Symposia series

 Dolores Castro received her PhD in History in 2017 from the University of Buenos Aires.
-Since 2019, she has held a post-doctoral scholarship from Argentina’s National Scientific and Technical Research Council (CONICET).
+She lectures ancient and early medieval history at Universidad Nacional de General Sarmiento (UNGS).
 Her research explores the fields of religion and political power in the early Middle Ages with particular focus on the ways episcopal power was developed and strengthened in the Visigothic Kingdom.
-She has participated in several collective projects centred on Law and Theology in the Middle Ages and collaborated in numerous workshops and conferences.
+She has participated in several collective projects centered on Law and Theology in the Middle Ages and collaborated in numerous workshops and conferences.

 Michael J. Kelly lectures historical theory, literature, and early medieval studies at Binghamton University, SUNY.
-He is also a Senior Research Fellow at the RomanIslam Center, University of Hamburg, and a 2021-2022 Fulbright Scholar at University College Cork.
-Michael is the General Director of the international open-access project Networks and Neighbours, Co-Editor of Gracchi Books, with Catalin Taranu, and Co-Editor, with Dolores Castro, of the Visigothic Symposia.
-He has published a number of books and articles in early medieval history, historical theory, and the philosophy of Alain Badiou.
+In 2021, he was a Senior Research Fellow at the RomanIslam Center, University of Hamburg, and in 2022 a Fulbright Fellow at University College Cork.
+Michael directs N&N and edits Gracchi Books with Catalin Taranu and the Visigothic Symposia with Dolores Castro.
+He has published a number of books and articles in early medieval history and historical theory and is currently a completing a monograph on the concept of “human nature” in Visigothic Spain.
+He is also investigating the meaning of “value” in Visigothic Spain and leading a project to develop a History blockchain for the New Digital Humanities.
 Prior to arriving at Binghamton, he was Associate Lecturer of Early Medieval History at the University of York (UK) and Visiting Lecturer of Early Medieval Historiography at Leeds Trinity University (UK).

 Translator and Language Editor – Portuguese